 Palms – Remove any dead fronds, flowers, and fruits.
 These can be damaging projectiles.

 Move the Potential Projectiles – some things can surprise you; flags, signs, wall art, furniture, planters, and hanging baskets.
 A sheltered corner or place where two fence lines join can be a safer place for potted plants.
 Alternatively, you can move pots inside during the storm or line them up beside the house.

 Tall Potted Trees and Larger Potted Plants – should ride out the storm better if lying down on the ground.

 Outdoor Orchids – In warm climates, orchids do well in trees.
 We see little damage to those which are well-established.
 Consider spraying with fungicide before the storm.

 Learn Your Community Rules for Yard Waste Removal

 After the Storm – as soon as it is safe to do so – Evaluate the Damage

 Evaluate the Risks First – Before you start to work, look for problem areas, downed power lines, damaged trees and buildings, displaced creatures, and water where it doesn’t belong.
 Wear safe clothing, take pictures, refer to the last sentence of this article, and use them then.

 Toppled trees and Shrubs – Pull these upright in their holes as soon as possible and cover the roots with soil.
 Our heavily planted community had more than 1000 downed trees after Hurricane Irma.
 Those we lost were primarily trees that crews simply couldn’t get to fast enough.

-Basic Tasks – Clean the storm drains, remove any hazards if the ground is saturated, remove mulch to let the soil dry.
-Cleaning up is important, creatures of all kinds are seeking higher ground near to the house!
+Basic Tasks – Clean the storm drains, remove any hazards if the ground is saturated, and remove mulch to let the soil dry.
+Cleaning up is important; creatures of all kinds are seeking higher ground near the house!